socketsupply/socket-api/README.md

  a library on top of Socket SDK.
 A Socket SDK app has two or three processes.

  - The `Render` process, the UI where the HTML, CSS and JS is run.
- - The `Bridge` process, the thin layer of code that managers everything.
+ - The `Bridge` process, the thin layer of code that manages everything.
- - The `Main` processs, for apps that need to run heavier compute jobs.
+ - The `Main` process, for apps that need to run heavier compute jobs.
 And unlike electron it's optional.

  The Bridge process manages the Render and Main process, it may also broker